ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 # Fork our Github repository
 Create a new repository on Github.
 Make sure not to check `initialize the repository with a README`.

-Make a local copy of your blank repo by using the git command "git clone repo_link"
+Make a clone of the repository that you just created.

-Add a new remote “upstream” pointing at the original repo so that if there are any changes in the original repo, you can have access to it in the future.
-To do so:
+Now naviagate to the directory you just created and add a new remote “upstream” pointing at the original repo.
+The purpose of adding new remote is to have access to any changes (without affecting our repo) that is made in the future.
+The command to add this remote is:

-•	Navigate the directory you just created
-•	After that, type this in your terminal:
-git remote add upstream original-repo-link
+`git remote add upstream slackbot-repo-link`

 Now pull all the files from original repo to the fork-repo that we just created.  git pull upstream master